RelateMN Team

 Minnetonka Office

-Ellen is a Licensed Independent Clinical Social Worker with over 30 years of experience providing individual and group psychotherapy to adults and adolescents.
-Ellen’s eclectic therapeutic style is client centered, strengths based and grounded in her natural warmth, kindness, authenticity, and respect for clients.
+Ellen is a Licensed Independent Clinical Social Worker, with over 30 yrs of experience providing individual and group Psychotherapy to adults and adolescents.
+Ellen’s eclectic therapeutic style is client-centered, strength-based, and grounded in her natural warmth, kindness, authenticity, and respect for clients.

 Wayzata School District

-Elsa is a school-based practicum therapist in Wayzata School District.
-Elsa has an undergraduate degree in Social Work from St. Olaf College and is in her final year of her Master of Social Work at University of St. Thomas.
-Elsa’s approach to therapy is strength-based and utilizes mindfulness skills, self-awareness, and fosters growth.
-Outside of time spent at Relate, Elsa enjoys barre and yoga classes and spending time with her husband and Newfoundland dog, Manny.
+Elsa is a School Services Therapist in the Wayzata School District.
+Elsa has a BSW from St. Olaf College and a Master’s in Social Work from the University of St. Thomas.
+Elsa’s approach to therapy is strengths-based and utilizes mindfulness skills and self-awareness to help clients reach their goals.
+Outside of time spent at Relate, Elsa enjoys running, yoga, and spending time with her husband and Newfoundland dog, Manny.

 Office-Based Therapist